nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

     Calculate -->Out
 ```

-Event if an alpha achieves nothing more than this process being made available in a open source digital form (whether an API, or  just a code library that can be used in a CLI) the something positive has been achieved that future work can cleanly and easily build upon.
+A build alpha could aim to making this available in a open source digital form (whether an API, or  just a code library that can be used in a CLI) ensuring any future work can cleanly and easily build upon this.

 The perceived complexities for a Digital health Check come from where the "Data In" will come from, and where the "Data Out" will go.